bvanderlugt/azure-intro-demo/README.md

    2. Open another terminal in project root folder.
    3. ssh -i terraform/modules/vm/.ssh/vm_id_rsa ubuntu@IP-NUMBER-HERE
 9. Finally destroy the infra using ```terraform destroy``` command.
 Check manually also using Portal that terraform destroyed the resource group (if the resource group is gone all the resources are gone also). **NOTE**: It is utterly important that you always destroy your infrastructure when you don't need it anymore - otherwise the infra will generate costs to you or to your unit.

+# Instructions for Windows Users

+**NOTE**: If some Windows guy volunteers to test these instructions using his/her Windows workstation and converts the [create-azure-storage-account.sh](scripts/create-azure-storage-account.sh) script to bat/powerhell script and writes the Windows instructions in this chapter I promise to give him/her one full hour personal face-to-face Azure training in Keila premises.
+And honorary mention as the writer of this chapter.

 # Suggestions to Continue this Demonstration